Fred Steiner: Feature film work

 His feature film work included original scores to films such as Run for the Sun (1956), Time Limit (1957), Man from Del Rio (1956), Della (1964), Hercules and the Princess of Troy (1965), First to Fight (1967), Carter's Army (1970), Heatwave!
 (1974) and The Sea Gypsies (1978), as well as orchestration/adaptation (sometimes uncredited) for other composers including The Man with the Golden Arm (1956), The Greatest Story Ever Told (1965), and Star Trek: The Motion Picture (1979).

 His Academy Award nomination for "Best Music, Original Score" was for The Color Purple (1985).
 It was a shared nomination with Quincy Jones, Jeremy Lubbock, Rod Temperton, Caiphus Semenya, Andraé Crouch, Chris Boardman, Jorge Calandrelli, Joel Rosenbaum, Jack Hayes, Jerry Hey, and Randy Kerber.

 Musicological work

 Steiner received a doctorate in musicology from the University of Southern California in 1981.
 His dissertation was about the early career of film composer Alfred Newman.
 Prior to Steiner's thesis, there existed little interest in the academic study of film music.
 Steiner became one of the first to bring musicology and film perspective together.
 Scholarly articles on film music appear in The Cue Sheet, Film Music Quarterly and the Quarterly Journal of the Library of Congress.

-Personal life
+Personal life and death

 Fred Steiner died on June 23, 2011, at his home in Ajijic, Jalisco, Mexico, after suffering a stroke at the age of 88.
-He was survived by his wife of 64 years, Shirley Steiner; two daughters, singer-songwriter Wendy Waldman and Jillian Sandrock of Ajijic, Mexico; his sister, Kay Gellert; two nieces; one nephew; two great-nieces; three great-nephews; two grandchildren; and two great-grandchildren.
+He was survived by his wife of 64 years, Shirley Laura Steiner, two daughters including singer-songwriter Wendy Waldman, and his sister.